 We continue to support alumni of the University of New England, Westbrook College or St. Francis College with access to our physical collections & research services.

-We are not able to offer remote access to our subscription online resources because of limits in our licences with vendors.
+We are not able to offer alumni remote access to our subscription online resources due to license restrictions.
 If you are visiting campus, you may request guest access during business hours or by appointment.